nslewis/ME_588_Spring2022/README.md

 each game, a TA will tell you the color of the squares where Moles are hiding.
 Your robot must then autonomously search the playing field for the Moles and place Mole-Whackers on those squares.

+## PLaying Field

+The playing field is a square plywood surface (8 ft. x 8 ft.) that has been separated into 16 equal sized squares.
+Side rails which are made of white foam board will be placed around the perimeter of the field to prevent robots from rolling off the field, shown as bold solid gray lines in Fig. 1.
+These rails extend vertically upwards 6 inches beyond the plywood surface, but may not be perfectly perpendicular to horizontal plywood surface.
+The playing field is divided into colored squares that are 2 ft. x 2 ft by black lines.
+These lines are physically created by using 3/4 inches width black electrical tape.
+The starting square is white, while the remaining 15 squares are red, green, or blue, with 5 of each color.
+Detailed dimensions of the playing field are shown above in Figure 1.
+The color distribution shown may not be the final one for the competition.

 ## Installation

 Use FSM_Final.ino to run the robots.
 LineTestingTurning.ino helps debug turning when following the line.